 Unlike iShares XEI ETF, iShares XEU ETF does not invest in any Canadian equity securities.
 It also diversifies its asset allocation across several countries, including the UK, France, Germany, Switzerland, Sweden, the Netherlands, and more.

-iShares XEU ETF offers more geographic diversity to your portfolio and has almost 1,300 stocks in its holdings compared to the 75 holdings of iShares XEI ETF.
+iShares XEU ETF offers much more geographic diversity to your portfolio and has almost 1,300 stocks in its holdings compared to the 75 holdings of iShares XEI ETF.

 Hence, iShares XEU ETF can be a viable alternative to iShares XEI ETF if you want to track the performance of some of the top equity securities trading worldwide.
-It is also a practical option if you want more relative security through your portfolio’s geographic diversity.

 Read my full iShares XEU review here to find out more.